Some people prefer unpasteurized — or raw — milk and milk products, believing they offer more nutrients, cause fewer allergies and promote health.

 Protect your family

 Milk is a family staple for good reason.
-The calcium it contains helps build strong bones and teeth, and keeps your heart beating, blood clotting and muscles and nerves functioning.
+The calcium it contains helps build strong bones and teeth while keeping your heart beating, blood clotting and muscles and nerves functioning.
 The protein it provides helps strengthen muscles and prevents their breakdown.